LuisLuii/fastapi-crud-template-generator/README.md

 [![unit test](https://github.com/LuisLuii/fastapi-crud-template-generator/actions/workflows/ci.yml/badge.svg)](https://github.com/LuisLuii/fastapi-crud-template-generator/actions/workflows/ci.yml)

 ## Introducing FastAPI CRUD Template Generator
 FastAPI CRUD Template Generator is a tool that helps developers quickly scaffold FastAPI projects with CRUD operations for their SQLAlchemy databases.
-It saves time and effort by generating the CRUD operations and validation model automatically from the SQLAlchemy schema.
+It can provide a starting point for your project and can save time and effort by providing pre-written code of the CRUD operations and validation model, and a pre-defined project structureIt.
 The generated code can be customized to add business logic and extend the functionality of the FastAPI project.
 The tool supports the following APIs:
 >- Get one
 >- Get many
 >- Insert one